JesalDM/hw-assign-06_weather-dashboard/README.md

 - Used semantic HTML for search engine optimization and accessibility, wherever possible.
 - Used the W3C MarkUp Validation service (https://validator.w3.org/) to validate the HTML file and no errors were reported.

+## License
+This project is licensed under the terms of the MIT license.

+## Contributors
+This website is individually developed by Jesal Mehta (Github profile- https://github.com/JesalDM/)

 ## For Review